Prof Paul Knox

 Postgraduate studentship areas:

-- We are interested in developing projects in any area of plant cell wall research.
+- We are interested in developing projects in any area of plant cell wall and root exudate polysaccharide research.